Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Most yogis have heard of Ayurveda, the world’s oldest health system and the sister science of yoga, originating 5,000 years ago.
 The mind-body types, called doshas, are what got me interested in Ayurveda.
 If you love personality quizzes like I always have, Ayurveda took them to a whole new level.
 Who knew your personality type could be related to your digestion?
-(Take our Dosha Quiz now to discover your own mind-body type.)

 The word “dosha” means energy.
 And the three doshas—Vata, Pitta, and Kapha—are derived from the five natural elements—air, ether, water, fire and earth.
 Vata is comprised of air and ether (think light, flowing, unpredictable).
 Pitta consists of fire and water (think powerful, transformational, bold).
 Kapha is made up of Earth and water (think grounded, calm, restorative).